Enissays/Enissays/README.md

-- 👋 Hi, I’m @Enissays, a beginner developper
+- 👋 Hi, I’m @Enissays, a developper
-- 🌱 Currently learning : C, C++
+- 🌱 Currently learning : C, C++, Java, C#
-- 👀 Planning to learn : C#, Rust
+- 👀 Planning to learn : Rust

 Maybe i'll add some infos later here but for the moment